Published on 5th May 2021

-Having worked as a temp and contract specialist for 10 years, I have noticed in recent times (and during the last year in particular) a real turn around in how temping or contracting can benefit marketing and BD candidates within professional services.
+Having worked as a temp and contract specialist for over 15 years, I have witnessed first-hand how temping or contracting can benefit marketing and BD candidates within professional services.

-In a market that is very buoyant, with increasing pressure from employers to secure candidates with previous experience within the sector, the temp/interim market has become a great way for ambitious candidates, who can afford to be flexible, to really develop their careers.
+In a market that is very buoyant, with employers under increasing pressure to secure candidates with previous experience within the sector, the temp/interim market has become a great way for ambitious marketing or business development specialists, who can afford to be flexible, to really develop their careers.

 Accelerate your career